Why I chew gum from under classroom desks

 I hate to clean up the 'drip and splash' residue around toilets.
 No matter how hard we try and how careful we are, men will miss and drip.
 Mankind has invented a device that helps solve this problem - the urinal.
 We use them all the time in public bathrooms, why not in the home bathroom?
 Some bathrooms have bidets with the toilet - lets just add another fixture.
 Important: a home urinal solves forever the issue of leaving the toilet seat up or down.
 It never needs to go up.
 I have replaced the original urinals with waterless ones.
 These use a gel to trap odors - there is no water line, no flushing, and no wasting of water.

 Its an obnoxious sound.
 The house is so small I can hear a knock.
 Friends coming over usually call and leave a message that they're coming.
 A knock is more human.
 Knocking saves electricity.
-The dog barks when anyone even gets close to the house - she is the doorbell.
+Update: I now have a ring video doorbell.
+I am often back in the office or out of town and this technology allows me to know when someone is at the front door.

 I do not use a straw in drinks